cyclingwithelephants/cloudlab/bootstrap/readme.md

    ```

 9. Deploy a CNI.
-Ideally this should be gitops'ed.
 The cluster will not report as healthy until a CNI is installed.
 This will cause the Master node to only have a single node, and the worker nodes to be recycled constantly.
    ```bash
    helm repo add cilium https://helm.cilium.io/